Skip to content

 SN850 is a high-end NVMe and is expensive as compared to the SN770.
 But, the prices keep changing.
 So, you should always compare before buying.

-By the time I am writing this article, WD Black SN850 1TB is around 30 bucks more expensive than the SN770 1TB.
+By the time I am writing this article, the WD Black SN850 1TB is around 30 bucks more expensive than the SN770 1TB.
 This price difference is huge if we look at the performance difference.

 But, if you are looking for good performance under heavy read/write loads, WD Black SN850 is still worth this amount.
 It can go pretty well with powerful gaming or productivity builds.